-MARNING: Any change to this heater or its controls can be dangerous.
+WARNING: Any change to this heater or its controls can be dangerous.

-A WARNING: Do not use any accessory not approved for use with this heater.
+WARNING: Do not use a blower insert, heat exchanger insert or other accessory not approved for use with this heater.

 Due to high temperatures, the appliance should be located out of traffic and away from furniture and draperies.